Subsectors, Dynkin Diagrams and New Generalised Geometries: Introduction

-We conclude this introductory section with a brief discussion of how all of this fits into the literature on hidden symmetries in supergravity.
-Firstly, we note that the connections between algebras of the types described above and supergravity has a long history.
-The appearance of such symmetries goes back to~\cite{Julia} and was further developed in~\cite{deWN}.
-The idea that integral exceptional groups could be exact symmetries of quantised string theory was first proposed in~\cite{HT}.
-Later, much wider proposals emerged of how infinite dimensional algebras could underly eleven-dimensional supergravity and M theory~\cite{west-conj,west,E10}.
+Later, much grander proposals emerged of how infinite dimensional algebras could underly eleven-dimensional supergravity and M theory~\cite{west-conj,west1,west2,E10-1,E10-2}.
 A more systematic investigation of their appearance and the identification of the various terms appearing at low levels in the decompositions was performed in~\cite{West:2002jj,Nicolai:2003fw,Kleinschmidt:2003mf} (see also an earlier work~\cite{Cremmer:1999du} which considers the finite dimensional cases).
 (We emphasise that much of the above schematic discussion of the structure of the algebras is contained in these references as well as far more rigorous details.)
 This was continued in~\cite{Riccioni:2006az}, where interpretations were found for some of the higher level terms, arguing that infinitely many of them are higher dual versions of the original supergravity fields.
-Similar algebraic constructions for type II~\cite{Schnakenburg:2001he}, half-maximal~\cite{Schnakenburg:2004vd} and also eight supercharge theories~\cite{Riccioni:2008jz, Houart:2009ed} have been worked out.
+Throughout the present work, we will refer to these as ``higher duals" though we will not discuss them beyond their appearance in certain algebraic decompositions.
+Similar algebraic constructions for type II~\cite{Schnakenburg:2001he,West:2004st}, half-maximal~\cite{Schnakenburg:2004vd} and also eight supercharge theories~\cite{Riccioni:2008jz, Houart:2009ed} have been worked out.

 One purpose of the present paper is to explore generalised geometries based around (the finite dimensional cases of) these algebraic constructions.
 In particular, we wish to describe the dynamics geometrically using the Dorfman derivative, where the above references consider non-linear realisations.